LuisValgoi/ui5-webcomponents-react-seed/README.md

 # Description
-This repository is the boostratp for all your UI5 WebComponents React project.
+The goal of this repository is to increase the boostrap time spent on a new project with several things already set.

 # Features